vtsynergy/cuBLASTP/README.md

 * Download and install Modern GPU library

 cuBLASTP uses segmented sort in Modern GPU library by NVlabs.
-In this version of cuBLASTP, we uses Modern GPU library version 1.1, which is available for download at https://github.com/moderngpu/moderngpu/releases/tag/V1.1.
+In this version of cuBLASTP, we use Modern GPU library version 1.1, which is available for download at https://github.com/moderngpu/moderngpu/releases/tag/V1.1.

 * Build cuBLASTP